cwells/pdl-repl/README.md

 Commands
 ========
-`mode sql`
+- `mode sql`

     Interact with search API using SQL mode for ElasticSearch queries.

-`mode es`
+- `mode es`

     Interact with search API using ES mode for ElasticSearch queries.

-`mode enrich`
+- `mode enrich`

     Interact with the enrichment API using query strings.

-`copy`
+- `copy`

     Copies the last query result to the clipboard.

+- `ctrl+d`

+    Exit the REPL.

 Queries
 =======